-- 1w [in] LwMEM instance.
+- lwobj [in] LwMEM instance.
 Set to NULL to use default instance - region [in] Pointer to region to allocate from.
 Set to NULL to use any region within LwMEM instance.
-Instance must be the same as used during allocation procedure - ptr [in] Memory block previously allocated with one of allocation functions.
-It may be set to NULL to create new clean allocation - size [in] Size of new memory to reallocate uint8_t lwmem_realloc_s_ex(lwmem_t const lw, const lwmem_region_t region, void const ptr, const size_t size)
+Instance must be the same as used during allocation procedure

+- ptr [in] Memory block previously allocated with one of allocation functions.
+It may be set to NULL to create new clean allocation - size [in] Size of new memory to reallocate

+'''

+uint8_t lwmem_realloc_s_ex(lwmem_t lwobj, const lwmem_region_t region, void const ptr, const size t size)

+'''

-Safe version of realloc_ex function.
+Safe version of realloc ex function.